SAP R/3: Software organization

 Each module handled specific business tasks on its own, but was linked to the other modules where applicable.
 For instance, an invoice from the billing transaction of Sales & Distribution would pass through to accounting, where it will appear in accounts receivable and cost of goods sold.

-SAP typically focused on best practice methodologies for driving its software processes, but more recently expanded into vertical markets.
-In these situations, SAP produced specialized modules (referred to as IS or Industry Specific) geared toward a particular market segment, such as utilities or retail.
+SAP typically focused on best practice methodologies for driving its software processes, but has also expanded into vertical markets.
+In these situations, SAP produced specialized modules (referred to as IS or Industry Solutions) geared toward a particular market segment, such as utilities or retail.

 Technology

 SAP based the architecture of R/3 on a three-tier client/server structure: